Hoka Anacapa Mid GTX

 Traction

-When we started our ridgeline scramble, however, I found myself having a hard time trusting the boot.
-Climbing up rock, the Anacapa was more prone to slipping, and I needed to be pretty precise with my foot placement, particularly on the more technical sections that verged on 4th class.
+That said, it’s worth noting that I experienced some precision issues on technical terrain with the original Anacapa, and the latest iteration seems equally susceptible.
 The culprit seems to be the middle of the outsole (right under the arches), which has pads of blown rubber (like on a running shoe) that are effectively useless for grip.
-In addition, the back of the mid and outsole sticks out about an inch behind the heel, which led to me getting my foot caught a number of times in between rocks (this was especially annoying on the descent).
-This experience makes the HOKA less of an all-rounder compared with a boot like Salomon’s X Ultra 4 Mid, but if you stick to trails, it’s plenty serviceable.Hoka One One Anacapa Mid GTX hiking boot (scrambling up Mount Sneffels)
+In addition, the back of the mid and outsole sticks out a good distance behind the heel, which led to me getting my foot caught a number of times in between rocks (this was especially annoying when descending).
+These instances were admittedly pushing the boots’ limits, however, and likely there won’t be issues for those who stick to maintained trails.

 Stability and Support